PO-1

 Investigative Skills

-Ability to gather, assess, record, and comparatively evaluate relevant information and performance in order to support conclusions related to a specific project or assignment alternative outcomes against relevant criteria & standards
+Ability to gather, assess, record, and comparatively evaluate relevant information and performance in order to support conclusions related to a specific project or assignment.

 Architecture design skills

-Ability to effectively use basic formal, organizational & environmental principles & the capacity of each to inform two and three-dimensional design
+Ability to effectively use basic formal, organizational and environmental principles and the capacity of each to inform two and three-dimensional design.

 Pre-Design